IanGlass/Jira-Helper/README.md

 * Alert for new/unassigned tickets within 1 hour of coming in
 * Flow diagram for app build tickets moving through the workflow
 * Save ticketing statistics by the hour into a local db which will be used for graphing analytics

+psql ticketdb to access db
+select * from ticket_stats;
+timedate is stored in UTC and converted to local in python script

+add model language diagram
+add intended workflow for jira helper and support staff

+Add display for current SLAs, SLA will need to be named 'Time to first response'